ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- [x] What parts of the design do you expect to resolve through the RFC process before this gets merged?
-  - [x] The detailed API for difficulty adjustment checks
-- [ ] What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-  - [ ] Guide-level examples
+  - Guide-level examples
-  - [ ] Reference-level examples
+  - Reference-level examples
-  - [ ] Corner case examples
+  - Corner case examples
-  - [ ] Testing
+  - Testing

-- [ ] What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
-  - Monitoring and maintainence.
+  - Monitoring and maintainence

 # Future possibilities
 [future-possibilities]: #future-possibilities